-The rules around driving in the UK on a foreign licence can be confusing, and getting insurance cover can make things even more complicated.
-Read our guide and find out when you can drive on a non-UK licence and how to get insurance cover.
+The rules around driving in the UK on a foreign licence can be confusing, and getting insurance can make matters even more complicated.
+Read on to find out when you can drive on a non-UK licence and how to go about getting cover.

-EU/EEC licence: If you hold a full licence issued in a country within the European Union (EU) or European Economic Community (EEC), you can drive in the UK on your original licence until it expires, without having to exchange it or retake your driving test.
+EU/EEA licence: If you hold a full licence issued in a country within the European Union (EU) or European Economic Area (EEA), you can drive in the UK on your original licence until it expires, without having to exchange it or retake your driving test.
 Your licence will expire when you turn 70 or three years after you become a resident in the UK (whichever is longer).

 If you got your EU licence by exchanging a non-EU licence, you can drive in Great Britain for 12 months.
 You will need to pass a UK driving test if you want to carry on driving after this point.